MGR Sivaji Rajini Kamal: Soundtrack

-Release
+Release and reception

 The film opened in May 2015 to negative reviews from critics.
 A reviewer from The New Indian Express opined that "Surely, this writer-director team, which is associated with the film industry for a long time, could have done some homework before they ventured into their debut project".
 A reviewer from DesiMartini.com wrote "the script was intended to make the audience laugh but the execution was annoying", and that "other technical aspects are very mediocre and very ordinary stuff" and the "writing is very amateurish and the film is very low on production values".
-Another reviewer noted that the film was "amateurishly written and poorly executed".
 The film did not perform well at the box office.

 In 2019, Robert denied that he was romantically involved with Vanitha and claimed that the pair decided to make the film on professional terms.
 He added that he and Vanitha told the media about their alleged relationship in order to promote the film.
 Vanitha later called out Robert for his false interviews, and stated that the film was indeed produced when the pair were in a relationship.